The 12 Best CompTIA A+ Practice Test Resources for 2026

 7. Professor Messer (Practice Exams - digital/print)

-Professor Messer is a highly respected and influential figure in the IT certification community, renowned for offering practice exams that are consistently high in quality and remarkably affordable.
-Rather than an interactive platform, these resources are delivered as downloadable PDF files or physical books.
-Their core strength lies in meticulously crafted questions that closely mirror the style, wording, and difficulty of the actual CompTIA A+ exams (Core 1: 220-1101, Core 2: 220-1102), a testament to Messer's profound understanding of the certification process.
+Professor Messer is a well-regarded figure in the IT certification community.
+He provides practice exams known for high quality and low cost.
+Instead of using an interactive web platform, he delivers these resources as downloadable PDF files or physical books.
+The main strength of his material lies in questions that match the style, wording, and difficulty of the current CompTIA A+ exams (Core 1: 220-1201, Core 2: 220-1202).
+This tight alignment shows Messer's clear understanding of the certification requirements and the specific ways CompTIA tests candidates.

 Key Features and Pricing